PII Jailbreaking in LLMs via Activation Steering Reveals Personal Information Leakage: Experimental Results

-As shown in Figure~\ref{fig:proberesultsauc}, we first evaluate the efficacy of the trained probes by analyzing the activation of each attention head.
-We observe that the middle layers of the LLMs are more effective than the initial and later layers.
-For instance, in the LLaMa7B~\citep{touvron2023llama}, the best-performing probe achieves AUCROC and F1 scores of 0.89 and 0.83, respectively, on the validation set.
-These results demonstrate the effectiveness of localizing privacy refusal behavior within LLMs when prompted.
+As shown in Figure~\ref{fig:proberesultsauc}, the trained probes $\{\mathbf{w}^{l,h}\}$ effectively predict whether a model will refuse or disclose personal information based on attention head activations of the just input prompt $\mathbf{x}_d$.
+Notably, we find probes attached to middle layers of the LLM to have a higher predictive capacity than those at early or late layers.
+For instance, in Llama-7B~\citep{touvron2023llama}, the best-performing probe achieves an AUC-ROC of $0.89$ and an F1 score of $0.83$ on the validation set.

+Furthermore, Figure~\ref{fig:tsneplots} visualises the attention activations $\{\mathbf{a}_d^{l,h}\}$ representing probe dataset $D_{probe}^{l,h}$ from the top-4 highest-ranked attention heads for different LLMs.
+Red points denote samples labelled with $c=1$ (i.e. refused), and blue points denote those with $c=0$ (i.e. disclosed).
+We observe a reasonable separation between the two classes, indicating that privacy refusal behaviour can often be predicted solely from the last-token attention activations of the \textit{input prompt} $\mathbf{x}_d$ without observing the model’s generated response $\mathbf{y}_d$.